daniilalex/rsschool-cv/cv.md

 **Code Academy School**
 2021 - 2022
 Front-end and PHP programming course
-Good knowledge of HTML, CSS, vanilla JS and vanilla PHP with frameworks such as Codelgniter and Laravel
+Good knowledge of HTML, CSS, vanilla JS and vanilla PHP with frameworks such as CodeIgniter and Laravel

 **BSA International Baltic Academy**
 2007 - 2011